A Good User Interface

 When a user clicks on a bare link or button, they expect to be taken to a new page.
 But when a user clicks a link or button that has a hidden content indicator, they expect the new content to be instantly displayed (via JavaScript or AJAX) and have the option to hide it subsequently.
 Thus, a website should sharply differentiate between normal links and links that reveal new content via JavaScript.

 Collapsible content, such as in side panels and menu trees, can be indicated with an arrow, triangle, or Windows Explorer-like plus/minus indicator.
-The panel that logged-in users see on CSS Globe clearly indicates that it is collapsible:
+The panel that logged-in users see on

 Below is the same page after the panel has been expanded to reveal a group of functions: